 What does ‘prefab’ mean?

-Their progressive designs and modern appliances often offered their occupants an improved standard of living, resulting in a long-lasting affection.
+Their progressive designs and modern appliances often offered their occupants an improved standard of living, resulting in long-lasting affection.

 What were prefabs made of?